AMHA Update on Novel Coronavirus (COVID-19) For Residents

 - No Walk-ins.
 Walk-ins are not permitted at all AMHA locations.

 - Appointments.
 Effective June 1st in-person meetings will begin by appointment only.
 You will be asked to wear a face covering.
 If you do not have one, one will be provided to you when you arrive.
 If you are unable to wear a mask or you or someone else in your home have been sick, you will be asked to reschedule or make other arrangements in order to complete the appointment.

 - Recertifications.
 Effective March 23rd all recertifications will be completed through mail and email.

 - Income Changes.
 Immediately report any income changes (increase or decrease) to your property management office or recertification specialist even if you have applied for/are receiving unemployment benefits or began new employment.
 You may report income changes online by visiting our website at www.akronhousing.org and submitting the online form.

 - Turning In Paperwork.
 Paperwork being returned to Central Office can be left in the dropbox outside of the main office.
 Please write who the paperwork needs to be delivered to on the envelope before placing it in the box.

 - Work Order Requests.
 Effective June 8, 2020, AMHA will begin addressing HVAC, electrical, and plumbing work orders.
 Additional work orders will be addressed in phases.
 Essential work orders will continue to be addressed as usual

 - Cleaning.
 We have increased the frequency and scope of cleaning that occurs at the properties and our offices.
 All common spaces and frequently touched spaces are disinfected twice daily and on Saturdays.

 - Rent Payment.
-Please pay rent online at www.akronhousing.org (All credit card fees have been waived through until July June 30, 2020); or mail your rent to the address in your rent statement.
+Please pay rent online at www.akronhousing.org (All credit card fees have been waived through the remainder of the year); or mail your rent to the address in your rent statement.